dkrse/symmetry-breaking-amplifier/README.md

 A Model of Hierarchy as a Position Amplifier, and What It Can and Cannot Recover.

-This repository contains the paper (`paper/paper.tex`), all analysis code (`scripts/`), the bundled Music Lab dataset, and a single-command runner that reproduces every figure and headline number.
+This repository contains  all analysis code (`scripts/`), the bundled Music Lab dataset, and a single-command runner that reproduces every figure and headline number.